-The Early Learning Scale, or ELS, is an informal, performance-based assessment to evaluate child progress and inform instruction developed by the National Institute for Early Education Research (2010).
-The ELS is a developmentally appropriate continuum that is directly related to the WV Early Learning Standards Framework, and addresses math/science, social emotional/social studies, and language and literacy domains.
+The Early Learning Scale, or ELS, is a performance-based assessment to evaluate child progress and inform instruction developed by the National Institute for Early Education Research (2010).
+The ELS is a developmentally appropriate continuum that is directly related to the WV Pre-K Standards (Ages 3-5), and addresses math/science, social emotional/social studies, and language and literacy domains.
 The ELS can improve teaching by helping to focus on important skills for children to learn.
 The ELS is comprised of 10 items that are reflective of key school readiness indicators:

-- · Number and numerical operations;
+- Number and numerical operations;

-- · Classification and algebraic thinking;
+- Classification and algebraic thinking;

-- · Geometry and measurement;
+- Geometry and measurement;

 - Scientific inquiry;

 - Self-regulation;

-- · Play:
+- Play;

 - Oral language;

 - Phonological awareness;

 - Print awareness; and

 - Writing